Preston Vance

-Cody Vance (born January 15, 1992) better known by his ring name Preston Vance, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a former member of The Dark Order and La Faccion Ingobernable.
-He also performs in AEW's sister promotion Ring of Honor (ROH), where he is a member of The Frat House.
+Cody Vance (born January 15, 1992), better known by his ring name Preston Vance, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Dark Order.
+He also performs in AEW's sister promotion Ring of Honor (ROH).

 Professional wrestling career

 Early career (2015–2020)

 Vance debuted in professional wrestling in September 2015.
 He initially primarily wrestled for Monster Factory Pro Wrestling in Paulsboro, New Jersey.
 Beginning in 2016, he wrestled for various promotions on the independent circuit including Anarchy Wrestling, Georgia Premier Wrestling, New South Pro Wrestling, and Pro Wrestling Bushido.

 All Elite Wrestling / Ring of Honor (2020–present)

-Vance made his AEW debut on January 1, 2020 on AEW Dark teaming with Shawn Spears, in a loss to Austin and Billy Gunn.
+On the January 1, 2020 episode of AEW Dark, Vance made his debut for All Elite Wrestling (AEW), teaming with Shawn Spears in a loss to Austin and Billy Gunn.
 Later in the year he aligned himself with The Dark Order, under the direction of Brodie Lee.

 In late 2022, Vance turned heel and aligned himself with Rush and La Faccion Ingobernable.
-On January 14, 2024, at Battle of the Belts IX he unsuccessfully wrestled Orange Cassidy in a bout for the AEW International Championship.
+On January 14, 2024, at Battle of the Belts IX, he unsuccessfully challenged Orange Cassidy for the AEW International Championship.
 In September 2024, Vance quietly left La Faccion Igobernable and began wrestling on AEW's sister promotion Ring of Honor (ROH) as a face.
 On the September 26, 2024 episode of Ring of Honor Wrestling, Vance unsuccessfully challenged Lee Moriarty for the ROH Pure Championship.

-In February 2025, Vance, Griff Garrison, Cole Karter, and Jacked Jameson formed a stable, the "Frat House".
+In February 2025, Vance, Griff Garrison, Cole Karter, and Jacked Jameson formed a stable, the "Frat House", turning heel once again.
+On the August 6, 2026 episode of ROH Wrestling, Vance was kicked out of the Frat House and was saved by The Dark Order, rejoining the group and turning face.